kshao19/time_series_econometrics/ARCH-M Modeling.md

-# ARCH-M
+# ARCH-M: Modeling Risk Premia in Treasury Bills
-## This is a project that programmatically replicates the ARCH-M Model of the excess return to holding 6-month Treasury Bill in Engle, Lilien, and Robins paper
+## This project programmatically replicates the ARCH-M model of the excess return to holding 6-month Treasury Bills as presented in Engle, Lilien, and Robins (1987), *Estimating Time Varying Risk Premia in the Term Structure: The ARCH-M Model*.

+- I test whether the conditional variance of returns helps explain the risk premia in the term structure using U.S. Treasury data.

 ## Table of Contents
 - [Tool](#tool)